So, fuel getting into engine oil is bad, because it lowers the lubricating qualities of the oil.

-So, fuel getting into engine oil is a condition caused by excess; unburned fuel entering the crankcase.
-Fuel getting into engine oil happens to all engines; But usually not to the extent to cause engine damage.
+So, fuel getting into engine oil, is a condition caused by, excess unburned fuel, entering the crankcase.
+Consequently, fuel getting into engine oil, happens to all engines; but usually not to the extent, to cause engine damage.

-One of the early signs of this happening is a lifter ticking noise, caused by lack of lubrication.
-After that, Engine bearings will begin to fail; lowering oil pressure and eventually causing engine knocking sounds.
+One of the early signs of this happening is, a lifter ticking noise, caused by lack of lubrication.
+After that, engine bearings will begin to fail, lowering oil pressure and eventually causing, engine knocking sounds.

-Usually, The first to go are the rod bearings as they are last ones to get oil.
+Usually, the first to go are the rod bearings, as they are last ones to get oil.

-So, As you can see, Anything that can contaminate your oil can do engine damage.
-Most of these issues can happen with antifreeze as well.
-But, We will talk about that one later.
+So, as you can see, fuel getting into engine oil, can do engine damage.
+Most of these issues, can happen with antifreeze as well.
+But, we will talk about that one later.

-However, There actually are some ways to reduce this from happening if you know the signs.
+Consequently, there actually are some ways, to reduce fuel getting into engine oil, if you know the signs.

-|Continued operation with stops and start.||The fuel doesn’t burn off completely.||Reduce the mileage change interval to the strictest change interval indicated by the manufacturer.|
+|Continued operation with stops and start.||The fuel doesn’t burn off completely.||Reduce the mileage change interval, to the strictest change interval indicated by the manufacturer.|

-|Starting in the cold.||The fuel doesn’t burn off well because the combustion temperature is low.||Wait for the engine to increase in temperature before accelerating.|
+|Starting in the cold.||The fuel doesn’t burn off well, because the combustion temperature is low.||Wait for the engine to increase in temperature, before accelerating.|

-|Problems in the injection system.||The droplets of fuel being injected into the chamber are big; which leads to poor combustion.||The injectors need to be inspected.|
+|Problems in the injection system.||The droplets of fuel being injected into the chamber are big, which leads to poor combustion.||The injectors, need to be inspected.|

-|Poor combustion.||The fuel isn’t burning off completely.||Check that the combustion chamber and the injection system are working properly.|
+|Poor combustion.||The fuel isn’t burning off completely.
+Resulting in, fuel getting into engine oil.||Check that the combustion chamber and the injection system, are working properly.|

-|Worn-out engine parts: valve guides, injectors and wear.||Conditions change in the combustion chamber; meaning it is no longer optimized.||The engine needs to be inspected.|
+|Worn-out engine parts: valve guides, injectors and wear.||Conditions change in the combustion chamber, meaning it is no longer optimized.||The engine, needs to be inspected.|

 |Excessive acceleration.||Excess inflow of fuel.||Worn injectors.|

-|Mixture of rich fuels.||Excess fuel.||Inspection of the injection system.|
+|Mixture of rich fuels.||Excess fuel.||Inspection of the, injection system.|

-|Faulty injectors.||Can produce excessive inflow of fuel or inadequate fuel injection.||It does not burn fuel as well; resulting in deposits.
+|Faulty injectors.||Can produce excessive inflow of fuel or inadequate fuel injection.||It does not burn fuel as well, resulting in deposits.
 Inspection of the injection system.|

-- Check your oil level, It could be low or it could be too high.
-Consequently, Some manufacturers have actually added a new notch above the maximum mark as a warning sign.
+- Check your oil level, it could be low or it could be too high.
+Consequently, some manufacturers have actually added a new notch; above the maximum mark as a warning sign.

 - When you remove your dipstick to check your oil, Smell it !
-Does it smell like fuel.
-If so have it checked and repaired before any damage happens.
+Does it smell like fuel ?
+If so, have it checked and repaired, before any damage happens.